AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 [Denoised smoothing](https://arxiv.org/abs/2003.01908) trains $D$ so that noisy images recover features useful to an existing classifier.
-The classifier's parameters can remain fixed.
-This makes it possible to add a certified robustness wrapper around a pretrained or even black-box image service.
+The classifier's parameters can remain fixed, which makes it possible to add a certified robustness wrapper around a pretrained or even black-box image service.

 The certificate depends on how large the winning-class probability is for the composed classifier $f\circ D$ across the Gaussian cloud.

-This makes the source of the denoiser a practical design choice.
+The source of the denoiser is therefore a practical design choice.
 Can we reuse a pretrained model that already knows how to remove image noise?

 ## Reuse an off-the-shelf denoiser

-A diffusion model learns to reverse a gradual noising process.
-That skill fits the denoising position in the previous pipeline.
+A diffusion model learns to reverse a gradual noising process, so it can fill the denoising position in the pipeline above.

 The method
 [(Certified!!)
 Adversarial Robustness for